ppy/osu-wiki/wiki/Client/Release_stream/Lazer/Feature_comparison/en.md

 - Open source
 - New user file storage structure
-- `Unlimited` refresh rate setting is renamed to `basically unlimited` and is limited to 1000 Hz
+- `Unlimited` refresh rate setting is renamed to `Basically unlimited` and is limited to 1000 Hz
 - The mouse cursor is always confined in fullscreen mode